Detroit, Michigan Therapists

 Tackling the City’s Mental Health Concerns

-A report from the CDC reported that between the years of 1999 and 2016 the suicide rate in Michigan increased by 33 percent.
+A report from the CDC reported that between the years 1999 and 2016, the suicide rate in Michigan increased by 33%.
 With Detroit being the major population center of the state, it is a primary place to start tackling this problem.
 According to this same report by the CDC, factors that contribute to this problem are relationship issues, substance abuse, and other health problems.
 Being able to provide resources for those who may be at risk for suicide and give them access to the physical and mental health care they may need is an important first step in tackling this growing problem.
 Having the chance to connect with qualified mental health professionals within Metro Detroit will play a pivotal role in stopping this troublesome trend.

 If you are seeking help and guidance for issues including stress, depression, or other conditions that are adversely affecting your daily life, we can help with your search for a therapist or mental health professional in Detroit.
 Our goal is to help connect you with a professional that fits in with your life and schedule.